 The holidays are ahead – be it Christmas, the New Year, Hanukkah, or some other holiday at the end of the year.
 During the lead-up period, the topic of holiday stress often comes up.
 A quick google search shows that (Christmas) holiday stress is clearly a phenomenon and tips for coping with it are easy to find.
-Looking at measured data, the Firstbeat Lifestyle Assessment database, with almost 100 000 measurements, reveals that the amount of stress increases towards the end of the year, with Dec 23rd, 24th and 31st boasting the lowest amount of measured recovery all year!
+Looking at measured data, the Firstbeat Lifestyle Assessment database, with over 200 000 measurements, reveals that the amount of stress increases towards the end of the year, with Dec 23rd, 24th and 31st boasting the lowest amount of measured recovery all year!
 In this blog, I’ll share a few thoughts and reflections for approaching the holidays with common sense – to hopefully maintain a sense of balance and remain healthy before, during and after the holidays.

 The Holiday season includes a lot of extra activity and can seem overwhelming, especially if you are a working parent with limited extra time and budget, and the needs of many to think about: cleaning and decorating the house, writing holiday cards or letters, shopping (more and in larger crowds than usual), holiday parties, drinking, eating rich foods, buying presents, cooking, baking, family gatherings … Maybe you are just starting to think about all that, wondering how to get it done or wishing that you could just wake up after the New Year.
 I think a certain amount of stress is acceptable and expected, maybe even needed to get it all done, but if stress starts to overpower enjoyment, some adjustments are in order.